-Assessment criteria for the design and make project
+Assessment criteria for the design and make task

-The assessment criteria for learners' sustained design and make project are summarised in the table below and shown in detail in Appendix A.
+The assessment criteria for learners' sustained design and make task are summarised in the table below and shown in detail in Appendix A.

-Assessment Criteria Marks Assessment objective (a) Identifying and investigating design possibilities 15 AO 1 (b) (b) Developing a design brief and specification (C) (c) Generating and developing design ideas 25 AO 2 (d) (d) Manufacturing a prototype 25 //O 2 (e) (e) Analysing and evaluating design decisions and prototypes 20 AO 3 Total 100
+Assessment Criteria Assessment objective (a) (a) Identifying and investigating design possibilities 15 AO 1 (b) Developing a design brief and specification 15 (c) (c) Generating and developing design ideas 25 AO 2 (d) (d) Manufacturing a prototype 710 2 (e) (e) Analysing and evaluating design decisions and prototypes 20 AO 3 Total 100

-In the context of this component, 'prototype' is used to describe all working solutions including products, models and systems.
+\ In the context of this component, 'prototype' is used to describe all working solutions including products, models and systems.

-The design and make project is worth 50 per cent of the total marks available for this A level design and technology qualification.
-The design and make project is assessed by the centre and moderated by WJEC.
+The design and make task is worth 50 per cent of the total marks available for this AS design and technology qualification.
+The design and make task is assessed by the centre and moderated by WJEC.

-Context for the design and make project
+Context for the design and make task